cabreratox/ToxClassifier/README.md

 ## Fork Background

 This fork is an update of this model and its content to the latest technology.
 Python 2.7 is no longer supported and Linux 12 is no longer supporter.
-Part of this fork is experimenting and seeing if a new model can be trained on new technology (still pending author permission).
+Part of this fork is experimenting and seeing if a new model can be trained on new technology (still pending author permission, being handled by this [issue](https://github.com/rgacesa/ToxClassifier/issues/1)).

 ### ToxClassifier Code